Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

 • Want to leave everything to a pro mover, even if it costs a lot more

 Since there are some city locations where you’re not allowed to keep a container, you may want to consider using PODS City Service.
 Available in select areas of several major cities, the service is designed to ease the stress of moving and storing in crowded urban areas.
 Like PODS standard service, you don’t have to deal with driving or parking a truck, and you still have built-in storage options.
 The only difference is the container is brought to you on a truck, where it stays while you load and unload, assisted by a built-in lift.
-You can also combine City Service with PODS standard service.
+You can also combine PODS City Service with PODS standard service.
 For example, if you’re moving from a home with a driveway or parking lot, you’d use PODS standard service on the front end and take your time packing and loading.
 Then, if your new location is in a big city where you can’t keep a container, you’d use PODS City Service for unloading and moving in.

-Here’s how PODS City Service works:
+Here’s How PODS City Service Works:

 • A PODS driver brings your container at your scheduled time and stays for loading or unloading, helping to defend against tickets, thieves, and any other threats to your belongings.